 Gallstones are small, hardened deposits that form in the gallbladder.
 For some, these may not cause any symptoms and will go undetected for years.
 For others, the gallstones – most of which are formed from cholesterol found in the gallbladder’s bile – may lead to blockages, abscesses, infections, or even perforation of the gallbladder.

 Anytime you experience symptoms that last more than three days or you have pain that gets progressively worse, that is your body telling you that something is not right.
-To avoid prolonged and irreversible damage, it is important to get checked out by a local gastroenterologist or contact the Digestive Health Center today.
+To avoid prolonged and irreversible damage, schedule a medical appointment today.